Word@Work, Let God's Word energise your working day!

 After the exile to Babylon: Jeconiah was the father of Shealtiel, Shealtiel the father of Zerubbabel, Zerubbabel the father of Abihud, Abihud the father of Eliakim, Eliakim the father of Azor, Azor the father of Zadok, Zadok the father of Akim, Akim the father of Elihud, Elihud the father of Eleazar, Eleazar the father of Matthan, Matthan the father of Jacob, and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.
 (NIVUK)

 The next nine people in the genealogy are unknown to us.
 The Bible shines no light on their lives.
 They have a purpose in being human ancestors of the Lord Jesus Christ, but they have no glory.
-Even Joseph's special role in being the guardian of the Son of God, has only a functional mention here.
-We know more about Mary from Luke's Gospel, but her role is limited here to being the human mother of God's Messiah.
-You see, the gospel is not the good news about Zerrubabel, or Joseph or Mary; but it is the good news about Jesus the Messiah becoming the Saviour of the world.
+Even Joseph's special role in being the guardian of the Son of God, has only a functional mention here – and expanded in Matthew 1:18-25 without giving Joseph any glory.
+We know more about Mary from Luke's Gospel, but her role is limited to being God’s servant in accepting her responsibility as the human mother of God's Messiah (Luke 1:26-38).
+You see, the gospel is not the good news about Zerubbabel, or Joseph or Mary; but it is the good news about Jesus the Messiah becoming the Saviour of the world (Matthew 1:21).

 Prayer